Hanksville, Utah Badlands & Sculpted Desert Photography Workshop

 Field-based guidance and image review

 Instruction happens primarily in the field, where subtle changes in light, focal length, and position make the greatest difference.
 Andy works alongside participants, helping refine compositions, manage dynamic range at sunrise, and respond to shifting desert contrast across clay hills and ridgelines.
-Select days include image review and post-processing sessions focused on evaluating files, refining tonal balance, and blending twilight foregrounds with later Milky Way exposures.
+Select days include image review and post-processing sessions focused on evaluating files, refining tonal balance, and helping with color.

 Workshop itinerary and schedule